plone/plone.api/docs/contribute/conventions.rst

 support our way.

-If you wanna be extra nice, you are encouraged to document your method's parameters and the return value in a `reST field list syntax
+If you wanna be extra nice, you are encouraged to document your method's parameters and their return values in a `reST field list syntax
 <http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#field-lists>`_.

 .. sourcecode:: rest